 - Cover the bowl with cling film and leave it to rest in the fridge for about 30 minutes.

-- Grease a non-sticky frying pan suitable for crepes with a knob of butter and put it on to high heat.
+- Grease a non-stick frying pan suitable for crepes with a knob of butter and put it on to high heat.
 Pour a generous spoonful of the batter over the center of the pan and tilt it until the pan is evenly coated.

 - Cook for 1 minute until the crepe can easily be lifted.
 Flip it gently and cook the other side until golden.